jamzi/devhealth/content/blog/slack-status-scheduler/index.md

 The app was created for the users of the Slack messaging platform.
 It is especially targeted for people who are conscious of the fact that Slack can bring a lot of noise into your work life if you are not disciplined to minimize the distractions.

-It is also useful for people, who occasionally work from home and would like to set the status automatically every week.
+It is also useful for people who occasionally work from home and would like to set the status automatically every week.

 ### Competition

 Slack has an app directory, where you can browse a ton of apps and integrations.
-I looked for similar products and couldn't find one that would do the specific things I described above.
+I was looking for similar products but couldn't find one that would do the specific things I described above.

 ![Slack app directory](./slack-app-directory.png)

-I found a similar product called [Don't Interrupt](http://dontinterrupt.app/), where you can schedule work hours and it will display the status for hours outside of this time window.
+The closest product that I could find is called [Don't Interrupt](http://dontinterrupt.app/), where you can schedule work hours and it will display the status for hours outside of this time window.
 The app offers a great user experience if you need this kind of behavior.

 A lot of apps that control the Slack status integrate with your calendar and display "In a meeting" during your events.
 This is great, but I wanted to write custom status and optionally turn on the Do Not Disturb feature.